lilactown/observe-component/README.md

 ### You can stream any component
 ...as long as you pass event handlers to the appropriate elements.
 The library simply passes special handlers to React's event system (`on<Event>`) to abstract them into one stream.

-In general, you are encouraged to create streams out of basic components and merge them, rather than manually pass the event handlers yourself:

 ```javascript
 function MyWidget(props) {
 	return (